About Work Experience Contact

 Dealership staff work under time pressure with real financial transactions.
 Confusion means mistakes with money and customer relationships.

-6Usability failures
+6Usability failures identified

-5→2Steps to update
+5→2Steps to update status

-B2BDaily workflow
+B2BDaily workflow tool

 5 → 2